 In NSW people with mental health disorders and cognitive impairment … (are) … 3 to 9 times more likely to be in prison than the general NSW population.

-The Disability Justice Project aims to build the capacity of disability service providers throughout NSW to effectively assist people with cognitive disabilities and at risk of, or in, contact with the justice system.
+The Disability Justice Project is working to build the capacity of disability service providers throughout NSW to effectively assist people with cognitive disabilities at risk of, or in, contact with the justice system.
 There is a significant focus within this Project on meeting the needs of Aboriginal people, who face even higher risks in regard to contact with the justice system.
 This makes them the most vulnerable cohort in regard to disability justice and a priority group for culturally competent responses – including awareness raising, capacity building and outreach services..